wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/build-user-experience-portals/includes/1-introduction.md

-It is important to understand that Power Apps portals are built on top of the Common Data Service (CDS).
+It is important to understand that Power Apps portals are built on top of the Common Data Service.
 They extend functionality to both internal and external audiences but this functionality must already be present in either a custom Power App using the Common Data Service or a Dynamics 365 first-party application.
 For example, if you do not have Dynamics 365 Field Service installed, you will not be able to install the Field Service portal solution.

 On the other hand, if you have Dynamics 365 Sales installed, you will be able to configure case management functionality in your portal without any code.
 In other words, Power Apps portals are **web enablers** of Power Apps for the internal and external audiences.